Open Secrets

 46. “Though the guiding principles appear to be spoken or written, the speaker does not utter them or the writer does not write them and the hearer does not hear them or the reader does not read them.
 Why?
 Only mind acts.”

 47. “People who have been conditioned by cultures that promote the wrong belief of birth and death often do not understand rebirth (reincarnation).
+Nothing is born so how can something die?
 However, rebirth (reincarnation) is also false.
-Mind is without beginning or end so how can there be birth and death?
-Birth and death are delusions.”
+Nothing is born so how can something be reborn?
+Birth, death and rebirth are delusions.”

 ON EFFORT